faridnj8/faridnj_portfolio/Ground_station_upgrade.md

 ## 🔧 Responsibilities

+- Served as Systems Engineer to integrate mechanical and RF requirements into a unified project plan

-- Coordinated mechanical design and RF system integration
+- Defined and delegated tasks to ensure timely completion of mechanical design and RF subsystem integration

-- Ensured compliance with pointing accuracy and stability requirements for antenna systems
-- Analyzed signal path requirements to maintain gain and demodulation performance
+- Managed the project timeline, coordinating dependencies between pointing accuracy, stability, and RF gain requirements

+- Maintained and updated technical documentation to ensure traceability of design choices and compliance with requirements

-- Supervised mechanical assembly and alignment of antenna components
+- Oversaw mechanical assembly and alignment of antenna components to meet system performance criteria

 ---

 ## 🎯 Objectives

+- Improve mechanical robustness of the ground station and operational reliability
 - Enable reliable communication with BEESAT-1 and BEESAT-2 satellites
-- Improve mechanical robustness and operational reliability

 ---